-A 3D printed mountain bike was one of the highlights of this year’s MACH exhibition, which took place in Birmingham, UK from 7-11 April.
-Tom Eddershaw speaks to Chris Williams at Empire Cycles about the £20,000 bike
+A 3D printed mountain bike was a highlight of the MACH exhibition, which took place in Birmingham, UK, in April.
+Tom Eddershaw talks to Chris Williams at Empire Cycles about the £20,000 bike

-Among the displays at the MACH 2014 event, an exhibition for manufacturing technologies held in Birmingham, UK from 7-11 April, was a prototype mountain bike designed by Empire Cycles and built by Renishaw.
-This particular bike was special in that its frame was 3D printed and at a total cost of £20,000 to make it’s not cheap, but it illustrates the functional abilities of additive manufacturing (AM).
+Among the displays at the MACH 2014 event, an exhibition for manufacturing technologies held in Birmingham, UK from 7 to 11 April, was a prototype mountain bike designed by Empire Cycles and built by Renishaw.
+This particular bike was special in that its frame was 3D-printed.
+At a total cost of £20,000 it’s not cheap, but illustrates the functional abilities of additive manufacturing (AM).